afourmy/pyNMS/README.md

 - [ ] Highlight all elements of a domain
 - [ ] Improve the AS management window.
 Button with arrows instead of add/remove edge
 - [ ] Use the K-shortest paths for load-balancing at the edge of an AS
+- [ ] Delete AS button.
+Rename AS.
+Delete area.
+Rename area.
+- [ ] Interaction between rename an object and the AS management.
+- [ ] Add AS properties in the model, NTV and ASm panel

 ## Tests
 - [x] Add tests for SP (Dijkstra, BF, all-paths BFS)
 - [x] Add test for import export
+- [x] Add test for AS creation, modification, renaming, deletion, etc + area management
+- [x] Add test for IS-IS

 ## Other
 - [x] Convert tk drop-down list into ttk combo box